akitorahayashi/async-sdd-slashes/sdd-6-dc.md

 ## Notes

 - Focus on actionable guidance rooted in the requirements.
-- Treat the minutes as supporting material only when helpful.
+- Treat other `.tmp/` materials as supporting material only when helpful.

 ---